 Ligaments of the subtalar and talocrural joints.

 Fractures of the distal tibia or fibula can occur in combination with ankle sprains.
 A severe inversion mechanism can cause an avulsion fracture of the lateral (fibular) malleolus and sometimes an accompanying fracture of the medial (tibial) malleolus, known as a bimalleolar fracture.
 With eversion sprains, the longer fibular malleolus can be fractured as the talus is forced into the distal end.
 If the eversion mechanism continues, an avulsion fracture of the tibial malleolus can occur, resulting in a bimalleolar fracture.
 Mechanisms of injury for distal tibia and fibula fractures include forcible inversion, eversion, dorsiflexion, and internal rotation.

 Athletic, work, and casual footwear can cause irritation of the skin.
-Application of taping, wrapping, and bracing techniques ...
+Application of taping, wrapping, ...